Canada

 Montreal Science Center

-Stroll special exhibitions ranging from animation to archeology.
-Add an IMAX film to the visit.
+There are also special exhibitions ranging from animation to archeology.
+You can add an IMAX film to the visit.

 Montreal International Fireworks Competition

 Montreal hosts the largest and most prestigious fireworks competition in the world.
-Launched over La Ronde, the amusement park, spectators along both sides of the St. Lawrence River watch the bi-weekly shows.
+Launched over La Ronde, the amusement park, spectators can watch the shows along both sides of the St. Lawrence River.

-Each show lasts 30 minutes and is accompanied by music, broadcast on a local radio station.
-Watch the shows each Saturday and some Wednesdays from late June until the first week of August.
+Each show lasts 30 minutes, and the fireworks are launched on selected dates from late June until the first week of August.

 Eat crepes.
 What to do in Montreal with kids.

-Kids love pancakes so kids should love French pancakes, crepes.
+Kids love pancakes, so kids should love French pancakes and crepes.
 Photo Credit: Catherine Parker

 What to Eat in Montreal with Kids